 CDFI Development Loan Fund – Program Related Investments at work

-GMHF has a $42 million Development Loan Fund that it uses to provide low-interest loans to affordable housing developments in Minnesota communities, including new construction and rehabilitation of existing properties.
+GMHF uses its Development Loan Fund to provide low-interest loans to affordable housing developments in Minnesota communities, including new construction and rehabilitation of existing properties.
 Private and charitable foundations can make program related investments (PRIs) or mission related investments (MRIs) to GMHF to build this revolving loan fund.
 PRIs/MRIs made at low interest rates enable GMHF to provide low-cost capital to promising affordable housing developments and bring them to fruition.
 Federal, state and local government agencies are able to contribute to this fund in addition to foundations and banks.
 Loans made to GMHF are repaid with interest.